 According to the Cyber Bullying Research Centre 15% of 12 – 17 have been asked to send a nude, and 23% have received one.
 Like many issues, they are now making an appearance in primary school and we are faced with thinking about prevention and education at strikingly young ages.

 I want you to take away two things from this statistic.
 Sexting is a serious issue but unfortunately a very common one.
 It certainly is an issue that every young person is aware of and has to make decisions about.
-If your son or daughter has sent a nude image remember they are not the only one who has done so.
-Remember too that teenagers can recover from doing so.
-It is not a mistake that they can’t bounce back from.
+If your tween or teen has sent a nude image remember they are not the only one who has done so.
+Remember too that they can repair and recover from doing so.
 I actually think it can teach them a huge amount about self-protection and respect if dealt with well by caring adults.

 Parents, this is what I want you to do if you think your teenager might be sexting.